Letter spacing as a curve

 The path to the model

-Move into log domain, where a straight line means tracking that decreases in perceptually equal steps, with smooth saturation between bounds.
+I also tried moving into the log domain, where a straight line means tracking that decreases in perceptually equal steps, saturated between the bounds with a tanh:

-Same tension every time.
-Either the curve follows the original closely, or it eases out at the extremes, not both.
-Force them together and you get a kink.
+The tension was the same every time.
+Either the curve follows the original closely, or it eases out at the extremes, but not both at once, and forcing them together always produced a visible kink.

 Saturate with an exponential